terraform-google-modules/terraform-example-foundation/2-environments/README.md

    git commit -m "Nonproduction initial commit."
    ```

-1. Checkout production branch and merge nonproduction into it.
+1. Checkout `production` branch and merge `nonproduction` branch into it.
 Run `init` and `plan` and review output for environment production.

    ```bash
    git checkout production